MuckyTaters/MuckyVision3/README.md

-ImageMan is an image manager, it maintains pointers to binary image data and colo(u)r palette information, and provides a less cumbersome way of creating images (although only for ASCII characters at present).
+ImageMan is an image manager, it maintains pointers to binary image data and colo(u)r palette information, and provides a less cumbersome way of creating images.
+A in-built set of 256 ASCII characters is provided, but users can also supply custom images.

 ImageText converts C++ strings into ASCII images, with option for text spacing and left/right/center justification.
 Text can be updated